 It is unfortunately quite common for fractures to go undiagnosed by medical professionals.
 This may be because a fracture is not suspected, due to incorrect assessment, so the limb is not X-rayed or the X-ray/scan may be misinterpreted leading to the patient receiving no treatment or the wrong treatment.

-Treatment depends upon the type of fracture and the severity of the injury and can range from simple rest with ice and compression to open surgery or amputation.
+Treatment depends upon the type of fracture and the severity of the injury and can range from simple R.I.C.E (rest, ice, compression, elevation) to open surgery or even amputation.

 There are many different types of fracture: